 The latest set of durham jedit menus and update information are here.

 The topas wiki with lots of help, on line manual, forums etc is here.
+June 2016: we've a temporary registration problem.
+Please email John if you need an account.

 The topas academic macro library is here.